 Some signs have more than one handshape, location, etc. This can happen for several reasons:

 Choose all the parameters that you see in the sign.

 For any sign, you can only choose a specific parameter once.
-If that parameter occurs more than once in the sign, it's enough just to choose it just once.
+If that parameter occurs more than once in the sign, you only have to choose it once.

 Created with the Personal Edition of HelpNDoc: Easy CHM and documentation editor